rohitkjohnedu/my_yade/doc/sphinx/HighPrecisionReal.rst

 VTK
 -------------------------------------------

-Since VTK is only used to record results for later viewing in other software, such as `paraview <https://www.paraview.org/>`__, the recording of all decimal places does not seem to be necessary.
+Since VTK is only used to record results for later viewing in other software, such as `paraview <https://www.paraview.org/>`__, the recording of all decimal places does not seem to be necessary (for now).
 Hence all recording commands in ``C++`` convert ``Real`` type down to ``double`` using ``static_cast<double>`` command.
 This has been implemented via classes ``vtkPointsReal``, ``vtkTransformReal`` and ``vtkDoubleArrayFromReal`` in file :ysrc:`VTKCompatibility.hpp<lib/compatibility/VTKCompatibility.hpp>`.
 Maybe VTK in the future will support non ``double`` types.
 If that will be needed, the interface can be updated there.